ijnek/naosoccer_visualization-docs/visualize-nao-in-rviz.rst

 .. note::

    This tutorial assumes you have installed `SimSpark`_, `NaoSoccerSim`_, `ROS2 Nao Package`_,
-   as well as this package.
+   as well as the packages for this project.

 To visualize the robot in RViz, do the following, in separate terminals.